jparkerweb/pexels-banner/README.md

 1. Go to Settings > Pixel Banner
 2. Scroll down to the "Folder Images" section
 3. Click "Add Folder Image"
-4. Enter the folder path, image URL or keyword, and Y-position
+4. Configure the folder settings:
+   - Folder path
+   - Image URL or keyword
+   - Y-position (0-100)
+   - Banner height (100-2500 pixels)
+   - Fade effect (-1500 to 100)
+   - Display mode and repeat settings
 5. Repeat for additional folders as needed

 Folder-specific settings will apply to all notes in that folder (and subfolders) that don't have their own banner specified in the frontmatter.